lxmwq/You-Dont-Know-JS/get-started/ch1.md

 But occasionally, TC39 will decide the specification should stick firm on some point even though it is unlikely that browser-based JS engines will ever conform.

 The solution?
-Appendix B, "Additional ECMAScript Features for Web Browsers" (as of the time of writing, here's the ES2019 Appendix B: https://www.ecma-international.org/ecma-262/10.0/#sec-additional-ecmascript-features-for-web-browsers).
-The JS specification includes this appendix to detail out any known mismatches between the official JS specification and the reality of JS on the web.
+Appendix B, "Additional ECMAScript Features for Web Browsers".[^specApB] The JS specification includes this appendix to detail out any known mismatches between the official JS specification and the reality of JS on the web.
 In other words, these are exceptions that are allowed *only* for web JS; other JS environments must stick to the letter of the law.

 Section B.1 and B.2 cover *additions* to JS (syntax and APIs) that web JS includes, again for historical reasons, but which TC39 does not plan to formally specify in the core of JS.
 Examples include `0`-prefixed octal literals, the global `escape(..)` / `unescape(..)` utilities, String "helpers" like `anchor(..)` and `blink()`, and the RegExp `compile(..)` method.